k24d/ssm-vault/TERRAFORM.md

 ## Storing parameter values

-Parameters are created by Terraform resource "aws_ssm_parameter".
+Parameters are created by the Terraform resource "aws_ssm_parameter".
 You can store both plan text values (String) and encrypted values (SecureString):

 ```bash
 # parameters.tf